AIGCEra/.github/profile/README.md

 Two Core Jobs of Web Runtime
 </h1>
 <h2>
-<p>WebRuntime will make Desktop Applications the Organizer and Scheduler of Various Application Components (such as COM, .NET, C++ components, etc.) based on Web-driven technology.
+<p>Web Runtime will make Desktop Applications the Organizer and Scheduler of Various Application Components (such as COM, .NET, C++ components, etc.) based on Web-driven technology.
 </p>
 <center>
         <table border="3" cellpadding="3">